Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Circular Sweep

-The lower bound on a sweeper velocity that ensures confinement is obtained when we have equality in (\ref{e24}), i.e. ${V_{{c_{LB}}}} = \frac{{\left( {\frac{2\pi}{n} + \arcsin \left( \frac{r}{{R_0}}\right)} \right){R_0}{V_T}}}{r} $.
+The lower bound on a sweeper speed that ensures confinement is obtained when we have equality in (\ref{e24}).
 In future derivations we use the first order Taylor approximation for the arcsine function in (\ref{e24}), in order to enable the construction of analytical results for the sweep times of the evader region.
 Such an approximation is valid since in all practical scenarios the ratio between $\frac{r}{R_0}$ is sufficiently small.
-Applying this approximation to (\ref{e24}) allows us to define ${V_c}$, the chosen critical velocity, given by,
+Applying this approximation to (\ref{e24}) allows us to define ${V_{{c_{circ}}}}$, the chosen critical speed, given by,

-In order for the sweeper swarm to advance inward toward the center of the evader region it must travel in a velocity that is greater than the critical velocity.
-We denote by $\Delta V>0$ the increment in the sweeping agents' velocity that is above the critical velocity.
-Each agent's velocity ${V_s}$ is therefore given by the sum of the critical velocity and $\Delta V$, namely ${V_s} = {V_c} + \Delta V$.
+In order for the sweeper swarm to advance inward toward the center of the evader region it must travel in a speed that is greater than the critical speed.
+We denote by $\Delta V>0$ the increment in the sweeping agents' speed that is above the critical speed.
+Each agent's speed ${V_s}$ is therefore given by the sum of the critical speed and $\Delta V$, namely ${V_s} = {V_{{c_{circ}}}} + \Delta V$.
 The total sweep times it takes the sweeper swarm to reduce the evader region to a region bounded by a circle with a radius that is smaller or equal to $r$ is given by the sum of the circular motions and inward advancements that are performed after the completion of each circular sweep.
 The time it takes the sweepers to perform the circular sweeps is given by,

 The time it takes the sweepers to perform the inward advancement is given by,

 The full analytical development is provided in Appendix $A$.